Frequently Asked Questions About Teacher Certification

 - Step 1 – Contact us and provide your completed Application Form.
 We will review it and evaluate your university transcript(s) to determine the subject area and grade level you wish to teach.

-- Step 2 - Preparation Program Institute & 30 Hours of Field-based Experience, plus passing the TExES Content Test for your subject and grade level.
+- Step 2 - Preparation Program Institute & 30 Hours of Field-based Experience, plus passing the TExES Content Test (waived for 2020-21) for your subject and grade level.

 - Step 3 – Two-semester Teaching Internship (full-salaried)